 Additionally, the manufacturer of these and other drugs can potentially be held liable for any resulting birth defects if it is determined that the products are unreasonably dangerous or they lacked a sufficient health warning that stated the risks associated with using their product.

 If your baby sustained injuries as a result of medical negligence, you could be entitled to compensation for your child’s:

 - Past and future medical expenses

 - Future loss of earnings the parents might suffer as a result of them caring for the child

 - Extraordinary care, such as special education or hired caregivers

 COMPASSIONATE OKLAHOMA BIRTH INJURY ATTORNEYS

 Realizing that your child was injured by a medical professional you put your trust in is an emotionally devastating experience.
 You should not have to suffer in silence or shoulder the burden of having to pay for someone else’s mistakes.

 Instead, take action and reach out to a skilled and compassionate legal team to fight for the compensation you and your family deserve.
-At Richardson Richardson Boudreaux, our team of birth injury attorneys and nurse is here to provide the exceptional representation you need during this difficult time.
+At Richardson Richardson Boudreaux, our team of Tulsa birth injury lawyers and nurse is here to provide the exceptional representation you need during this difficult time.